“Falling Asleep on a Stranger”

 “Ran the cogimancer over with the van.”

-Jules picked up his pen again and wrote.
+Jules picked up his pen again, wrote.
 “Anything else I should know?”

 Rory shook his head.
 “That’s pretty much the story.
 I drove and drove till I got her here.
 The rest you already know.”